 “I was too afraid to show my vitiligo off as a teenager, especially as it was very visible around my eye.
 I’d given in to society’s view of perfection and deemed myself un-worthy enough to be myself.
 I remember feeling anxious, and afraid of what others would think – being called names is something I wanted to avoid at all costs”.

 It took me seven years to embrace my vitiligo.
 Now I speak out about living with a visible difference.
 I’m trying to spread a message of body positivity to inspire others.
 More brands and businesses should be embracing diversity, they should reflect who their customers really are.”

 Today Tulsi is a passionate ambassador for Changing Faces, raising awareness about the impact of abuse and negative stereotypes.
-Tulsi is a key spokesperson for our hate crime campaign and has modelled for Avon as part of our Pledge To Be Seen campaign to improve representation.
+Tulsi is a key spokesperson for our hate crime campaign and modelled for Avon as part of our partnership work to improve representation.